Code-Institute-Submissions/SnapCards/README.md

 ## UX

-The game is developed as a single interactive webpage.
+The game is developed to be contained within a single interactive and responsive webpage.
+This is broken down into 5 seperate layers that are revealed as the situation and flow occurs.
+Those sections/ layers are:
+#### Landing Page
+The first section The player is brought to is the landing page.
+Here The player is introducted to the game.
+There is an animated flashing game name to highlight the game title.

+Beneath this there is text explaining what the objective of the game is.
+That being to match pairs of cards within a time limit.
+There is a supporting screenshot of a completed game of matched pairs of cards beneath this to further inform the players.

+Below this image is an instruction for the player/user to fill in their name beneath.
+This has

 With a sign in page that requires a player to assign a name, this section of the page will be hidden upon name submission.
 It has a required input box, that ensures players have a name for the game they are playing.
 The home screen is styled with text information and an image of a completed game to give users an idea of what it is they have to do.

 The site is responsive in design, with the playable area designing to be displayed on mobile, tablet and desktop.